HollandPleskac/Clonr-AI-Characters/clonr/README.md

 5. example_dialogues
 6. agent_summary
 7. memories
+7.5.
+Wiki/facts?
 8. entity_context_summary
 9. conversation_messages

+__TODO__ (Jonny): I fucking forgot about wiki/facts retrieval. shiiiiit.
+Need to figure out where this goes!

 The first 4 are static, and retrieved from the relational database.
 (5) uses a vector db retrieval for relevance from a static collection of example dialogues (maybe rethink this in the future?).
 (6) is retrieved every turn from the cache and synthesized periodically, when a certain importance criteria is met, via llm calls.
 (7) is a vector database retrieval with special retrieval function.
 (8) is retrieved from cache and also synthesized periodically like (6).
 (9) is retrieved from cache and just lists the recent messages.